scylladb/scylladb/docs/service_levels.md

 Service level timeout can be used to assign a default timeout value for all operations for a particular service level.

-Service level timeout takes precenence over default timeout values from scylla.yaml configuration file, but it can still be superseded by per-query timeouts (issuing a query with USING TIMEOUT directive).
+Service level timeout takes precedence over default timeout values from scylla.yaml configuration file, but it can still be superseded by per-query timeouts (issuing a query with USING TIMEOUT directive).

 In order to set a timeout for a service level, create or alter it with proper parameters, e.g.: